CureVacs Covid decline shows that not all mRNA vaccines are created equal | ExBulletin

 CureVacs Covid decline shows that not all mRNA vaccines are created equal

 The company lost more than half of its market value after revealing that the vaccine was only 47% effective against Covid infections in an interim analysis.
 This is well below the levels achieved by Moderna and Pfizer.
-While it is too early to label CureVac’s shot as a failure, the weak preliminary results have called the company’s choices into question, suggesting that viral variants alone may not explain the poor performance of the vaccine by compared to its rivals.
+While it is too early to label CureVac’s shot as a failure, the weak preliminary results have called the company’s choices into question, suggesting that viral variants alone may not explain the poor performance of vaccines by compared to their rivals.

 The next generation

-Note: This version is expected to be more potent even if the mRNA is not changed, the company said, due to the optimization of the formula.
-Still, he pointed to new variations for the sobering results of his study, saying the landscape has changed since others ran their tests.